JackSloaner/TLAP-Exercises/README.md

 **Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Depiction of an upside down triangle}.** <br>‎<br>
 **Program description:** <br>
 - Print an upside down triangle in the shell using hashes and spaces
-- Prints the shape in variable size (i.e. `triangle(5)` is one hash taller and two hashes wider than `triangle(4)` since it is a symmetrical shape.
+- Prints the shape in variable size (i.e. `triangle(5)` is one hash taller and two hashes wider than `triangle(4)` since it is a dually symmetrical shape.
 The rest of the shape is adjusted accordingly)
 ### 2.2: diamond
 **Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Deptiction of a diamond shape}.** <br>‎<br>
 **Program description:** <br>
 - Print a diamond in the shell using hashes and spaces
-- Prints the shape in variable size (i.e. `diamond(5)` is two hashes taller and two hashes wider than `diamond(4)` since it is a symmetrical shape.
+- Prints the shape in variable size (i.e. `diamond(5)` is two hashes taller and two hashes wider than `diamond(4)` since it is a dually symmetrical shape.
 The rest of the shape is adjusted accordingly)
 ### 2.3: weird_x
 **Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Depiction of an elongated "X"}.** <br>‎<br>
 **Program description:** <br>
 - Print an elongated X in the shell using hashes and spaces, mimicing the shape from the book
-- Prints the shape in variable size (i.e. `x(5)` is two hashes taller and two hashes wider than `x(4)` since it is a symmetrical shape.
+- Prints the shape in variable size (i.e. `x(5)` is two hashes taller and two hashes wider than `x(4)` since it is a dually symmetrical shape.
 The rest of the shape is adjusted accordingly)
 - Use timer library to make the X appear to grow in the shell, printing a slightly larger X each time 0.1 seconds passes.
 ### 2.4: box
 **Question in the book:** **Design your own: Think up your own symetrical pattern of hash marks, and see whether you can write a program to produce it that follows the shape's rule.**<br>‎<br>